Gloucester Road Medical Centre no longer offers routine ear irrigation (syringing).

 Microsuction is an alternative method of earwax removal it is undertaken using a microscope and a medical suction device, hence the term microsuction.

 Microsuction is a safer and a more comfortable method of earwax removal as no liquids are used during the procedure.
+The ear canal can be seen clearly, and more importantly, exactly what is being done, therefore making it an exceptionally safe procedure.

 Functional Cookies are enabled by default at all times so that we can save your preferences for cookie settings and ensure site works and delivers best experience.